|

-6 Do’s and Don’ts When Your 3 ½ Year Old Is Not Potty Trained
+When Your 3 ½ Year Old Is Not Potty Trained

 Is your 3 1/2 year old not potty trained yet?
 It’s not too late!
 Get potty training tips for kids who refuse to give up diapers.

-3 ½ Year Old Is Not Potty TrainedIf you’re a parent who struggles with potty training, you likely feel a range of emotions.
+If you struggle with potty training, you likely feel a range of emotions.

 Don’t worry, friend.
 You’re not the only parent who has wondered whether it’s normal for her child to still use pull-ups at this age.
-Sure, you know that kids learn to use the potty at different stages, but you can’t help but hear about all the other kids who’ve already ditched the diapers.
+What can you do when your 3 year old won’t potty train?
+Let’s take a look at a few do’s and don’ts specifically for kids this age:

 1. Do use incentives, not typical rewards

 Potty training is practically synonymous with typical rewards and treats like candy, stickers, and toys.
 They work well initially, but after a while, the “wow factor” fades.
-And if kids are only using the potty to get a sticker, they just might stop doing so when they start getting bored of it.
+And if kids are only using the potty to get a reward, they just might stop doing so when they start getting bored of it.

 Another example is encouraging the feeling of a job well done.
-“Reward” her with praise, highlight her accomplishments, and describe what she had done.
+“Reward” her with praise, highlight her accomplishments, and describe what she has done.
 Give a high five and say, “You did it!” after she peed in the potty.

 And remember, it’s not just about peeing or pooping in the potty that deserves attention.
 Recognize the times she made progress or improved.
 You could say, “It’s okay if nothing came out.
 You still sat on the potty for a full 10 minutes!”